sourcegraph/language-server-protocol/extension-workspace-references.md

     uri?: string;

     /**
-     * The name of the symbol containing this symbol (same as `SymbolInformation.containerName`).
+     * The container of this symbol.
+It is up to the language server to define
+     * what exact data this object contains.
      */
-    containerName?: string;
+    container?: Object;

     /**
      * Whether or not the symbol is defined inside of "vendored" code.
 In Go, for